Previous Page

 Background Checks Staff

-Barred (or absolute bar) means that a person is prohibited from accessing DFPS clients or resources.
+Barred or ineligible (or absolute bar) means a person is prohibited from accessing DFPS clients or resources.

-For more information on how this term applies to the different groups that request background checks through Background Checks, see:
+For more information on how this term applies to different request groups, see:

 2520 Absolute Bar (for purchased client services)